 Arabis – Rock Cress, Wall Cress

 The foliage is gray and the plant attains a height of 6 inches.
 It is of a spreading nature and the stems form a dense mat about a foot across which blooms continuously from very early Spring through May.
 Arabis alpina is the commonest form grown but A. albida is a better bloomer.
 Both have white flowers.
-There is a soft pink sort (A. aubrietioides) which sometimes winterkills.
+There is a soft pink sort (A. aubrietioides) which sometimes winter kills.

-GENERAL.
 Any good garden soil will do, provided it is loose and open.
 Arabis is a drought-resistant plant, does not need much water, but requires lots of sun and heat.
 After blooming the plants should be cut back thus causing them to branch freely and form better plants for the next year’s bloom.
 A. aubrielioides is best wintered in a cold frame.

-PROPAGATION.
 Rock Cress is propagated by seeds or by dividing the plants.